Mawlid: Mixed

 Skaykh al-Islam, Abu I-Fadl ibn Hajar, who was "the (greatest) hafiz of this time," said that the legal status of the Mawlid was that it was a bida, which was not transmitted on the authority of one of the pious ancestors.
 However, he said that it comprised both good things, as well as the reverse, and that if one strove for good things in practicing it and evaded bad things, the Mawlid was a good innovation, and if not, then not.
 He said that the coming of Muhammad was a good benefaction and said that only the day ought to be observed.
 He said that "it is necessary that one restricts oneself to that which expresses gratitude to God… namely by reciting the Quran, the giving of a banquet, almsgiving, declamations of some songs of praise for the Prophet and some ascetic songs of praise, which stimulate the hearts to do good and to make efforts to strive for the Hereafter."
 He also said that the "sama and the entertainment and the like" may have been in line with the joyous nature of the day, but said that “what is forbidden or reprehensible, is, of course, prohibited.
 The same holds true for what is contrary to that which is regarded as the most appropriate."

+Hanafi-Deobandi scholars view Mawlid as something that is permissible in essence, but may become blameworthy if corrupt rituals were involved.
+Ashraf Ali Thanwi, one of the most prominent Deobandi Hanafi jurists, wrote a treatise titled Tariqa Mawlid Sharif ("way of the noble Mawlid"), in which he developed a systematic argument aimed at proving that Mawlid celebrations in north India became reprehensible innovation due to the proliferation of corrupt practices.
+In the treatise, Thanawi emphasized that Mawlid commemorations were not only permissible but even recommended in essence.
+He regarded participation in Mawlid gatherings as a spiritually beneficial deed, if they were free from corrupt practices and there were no customary restraints in which participation was imposed as an obligation.

+While he maintained that Mawlid celebrations are permissible in its essence and refrained from prohibiting them in absolute terms, Thanawi forbade Muslims in north India from partaking in these gatherings because of the spread of corrupt rituals and the prevalence of the notion that participation is obligatory.
+Thanawi wrote: "What must be ascertained is whether such permissible actions are producing harm in our time: if one finds harm being generated, then these acts must be forbidden.
+Otherwise, they will remain permitted.
+And this ascertainment can be easily derived through observation and experience.
+So in the case of the mawlid, through my years of experience with this matter, I can unhesitatingly declare that nearly everyone among the masses considers this ceremony as legally obligated and partakes in its festivities as if it were equal to or even higher in stature than the obligations of the sharī‘a."